What Medical AI Work Actually Looks Like for UK Doctors

 Yes.
 Foundation doctors and registrars regularly do AI work.
 It doesn't count towards your training hours, but it's not prohibited.
 Check your deanery's policy on secondary employment.

-How quickly can I start earning?
+How quickly can I start?

 Is this a fad or a long-term opportunity?